 - To daily check for and report any defect or malfunction (such as splits in construction, corrosion and splits in paint, wires etc.) of the crane and its equipment;

-- To monitor before lifting those lifts are properly hooked on and conditions are safe (e.g. no potential dropped objects);
+- To monitor before lifting that lifts are properly hooked on and conditions are safe (e.g. no potential dropped objects);

 - To verify proper functioning of machinery and equipment and rectify if necessary;